Raj Rajaratnam, Galleon Group, Anil Kumar, and Rajat Gupta insider trading cases: Gupta charges and trial

 On March 19, 2010, it was announced that Gupta had decided not to stand for re-election to the Goldman Sach's board of directors.
 At the time this was seen as a reaction to the insider trading implications; however, wiretaps released over a year later in U.S. v Rajaratnam of Anil Kumar speaking to Rajaratnam reveal an anticipated conflict-of-interest with a senior advisory role at Kohlberg Kravis Roberts.
 Gupta has since stepped down as senior advisor to KKR.

-On April 15, 2010, the Wall Street Journal reported that federal prosecutors in the United States were investigating Gupta's involvement in providing insider information to Galleon hedge-fund founder Raj Rajaratnam during the financial crisis, in particular the $5 billion Berkshire Hathaway investment in Goldman Sachs at the height of the financial crisis in Financial crisis of 2007–2008#Impact on financial markets.
+On April 15, 2010, the Wall Street Journal reported that federal prosecutors in the United States were investigating Gupta's involvement in providing insider information to Rajaratnam during the 2008 financial crisis, in particular the $5 billion Berkshire Hathaway investment in Goldman Sachs at the height of the crisis.
 Coverage of the event noted that Anil Kumar — who, like Gupta, had graduated from IIT, was a longtime highly regarded senior partner at McKinsey, and had also co-founded the ISB — had already pleaded guilty to charges in the same case.
 Gupta, Kumar, and Rajaratnam were all close friends and business partners.

 When Goldman Sachs CEO Lloyd Blankfein asked Gupta about his insider trading rumors breaking in the press, Gupta replied, “I wouldn’t have had anything to do with that."

 On March 1, 2011, the SEC filed an administrative civil complaint against Gupta for insider trading.
 It is alleged that he illegally tipped Rajaratnam with insider information about Goldman Sachs and Procter & Gamble while serving on the boards of both companies.
 Rajaratnam, it is alleged, "used the information from Gupta to illegally profit in hedge fund trades. ...
 The information on Goldman made Rajaratnam's funds $17 million richer. ...
 The Procter & Gamble data created illegal profits of more than $570,000 for Galleon funds managed by others," the SEC said.

 "After a [Goldman Sachs] board call ...
 Mr. Gupta is said to have hung up the phone and called Mr. Rajartnam 23 seconds later.
 The next morning, the SEC says, Galleon funds sold their Goldman holdings, avoiding losses of more than $3 million," The New York Times continued.